derekjdoug/bus-mall/README.md

-# Lab: 13
+# Lab: 15b

-## Add a Chart to Your BusMall App
+## Finish with the BusMall App

 Creating the premiere outlet for public transit shopping.
+This page acts as a survey for customers to pick their favorite products out of randomly generated groups of threes.

 ### Author: Derek Douglas, Zayah Lang, and Luis Sandoval